xahmol/OricScreenEditor/README.md

 |**P**|**P**aint with color: change only the color value of selection
 |**RETURN**|Accept selection / accept new position
 |**ESC** / **STOP**|Cancel and go back to main mode
-|**Cursor keys**|Expand/shrink in the selecOric direction / Move cursor to select destination position
+|**Cursor keys**|Expand/shrink in the selected direction / Move cursor to select destination position
 |**F6**|Toggle statusbar visibility
 |**HELP**|Help screen

 *Making the selection*

-Ensure that the cursor is locaOric at the desired upper left corner of the selection to be made before entering Select mode.
+Ensure that the cursor is located at the desired upper left corner of the selection to be made before entering Select mode.
 On entering select mode, grow the selection by pressing **Cursor Right** to increase width and **Cursor Down** to increase height. **Cursor Left** and **Cursor Up** will shrink width resp. height.
 This is similar to the keys used in the [Line and box mode](#line-and-box-mode).

-The selection will be visually shown with plotting in the present selecOric screencode and attributes.
+The selection will be visually shown with plotting in the present selected screencode and attributes.
 It should look like this:

 ![Select mode](https://github.com/xahmol/OricScreenEditor/blob/main/screenshots/OSE%20select.png?raw=true)